anilzen/QTHub/content/event/symposium-2026/index.md

 - Bayan Karimi (University of Chicago)
 - [Charles Stafford](https://w3.physics.arizona.edu/people/charles-stafford) (University of Arizona)
 - [Mark Wilde](https://www.engineering.cornell.edu/people/mark-wilde/) (Cornell University)
+&#x22EE;
+_More invited speakers will be announced._

 # Poster Session

-A poster session will include prizes for student and postdoctoral entrants, sponsored by the [Fidelity Center for Applied Technology](https://www.fcatalyst.com/).
+A poster session will include a competition for student and postdoctoral entrants.
+[The Fidelity Center for Applied Technology](https://www.fcatalyst.com/) is offering prizes.

 # Travel Scholarships

-Travel scholarships for early-career researchers will be available.
-These travel grants are sponsored by [Normal Computing](https://www.normalcomputing.com/).
+Early-career researchers will be able to apply for travel grants sponsored by [Normal Computing](https://www.normalcomputing.com/).
+Check back later for details.

 <!-- ---
 # Titles and Abstracts